shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-audio-analytics-report.md

     > only the dimensions you need.

 1. Choose a delivery option.
 Once you've selected your filters and grouped by your chosen dimensions, you need to choose a delivery method.
 Available delivery methods include:
-    a. **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
+    - **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
 You can download the report in XLSX, CSV, Excel/TSV and JSON format.
 However, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
-    b. **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.
+    - **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.

+      > [!TIP]
-      The maximum size of the report that can be downloaded from the UI is 100 MB.
-Also, there is a limit of 100,000 rows per report when downloading as XLSX and
-      Excel file.
-If the size of the report is more than that, you can try to download it using the [API](../digital-platform-api/report-service.md) for that reporting service
-      (The limit here is 10 million rows).
+      > The maximum size of the report that can be downloaded from the UI is 100 MB.
+Also, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
+If the size of the report is more than that, you can try to download it using the [API](../digital-platform-api/report-service.md) for that reporting service (The limit here is 10 million rows).

     - **Export, send results via email**: Run the report in the background and email the results to one or more email addresses.
     - **Save as report template**: Save your selected report settings so that you can run this report again in the future.
 You can name this template using the text entry field under **Name this report** (its checkbox is auto-selected when you choose this option).
 A saved report can be rerun from the **Your Reports** screen.